austinalford/Self-Introduction/README.md

 ## Austin Alford

 Hi - I am a senior Games and Animation major at Ohio University.
+I am 22 years old.

 I am originally from Cincinnati, Ohio.
 Specifically, I was raised in Anderson Township and went to Anderson High School.